MysticRyuujin/guac-install/README.md

 <code>-d or --duo</code>

-NOTE: Only the switches for MySQL Host and Guacamole Database are available in the upgrade script.
+NOTE: Only the switches for MySQL Host, MySQL Port and Guacamole Database are available in the upgrade script.

 ## WARNING